imhicihu/Migration-data-checklist/Checklist.md

 * Close all the software in memory or actually running during the procedure of copy/move files between devices
 * Verify backup's software compatibility between operating systems
 * Install backup software to migrate between both operating systems or computers
 * Verify software compatibility between different operating systems, with a _focus_ between 32 vs 64 bits systems.
-So, Some older software demands only 32 bits environments.
-So, an option is create a custom [Docker image](https://www.howtoforge.com/tutorial/building-and-publishing-custom-docker-images/) or some kind of _sandboxed_ virtual environment: [VirtualBox](https://www.virtualbox.org/), [Vagrant](https://www.vagrantup.com/), [Windows XP Mode](https://www.microsoft.com/en-us/download/details.aspx?id=8002), etc.
+So, some older software demands only 32 bits environments.
+So, an option is create a some-kind-of custom [Docker image](https://www.howtoforge.com/tutorial/building-and-publishing-custom-docker-images/) or some kind of _sandboxed_ virtual environment: [VirtualBox](https://www.virtualbox.org/), [Vagrant](https://www.vagrantup.com/), [Windows XP Mode](https://www.microsoft.com/en-us/download/details.aspx?id=8002), etc.
-* Verify compatibility between file structure acording operating systems's
+* Verify compatibility between file structure according operating systems's
 * Verify that your email application don't get files corrupted.
 Then, [apply this procedures](https://bitbucket.org/imhicihu/migration-data-checklist/src/master/outlook.md) to backup your email account(s)
-* Verify hard drive format status: `NTFS` or `FAT`
+* Verify hard drive format status: `NTFS` or `FAT32`
 * Create `.ISO` images for any folder(s) that is *mandatory* to maintain the framework of folders (_ie._ folders nested inside another folders).
 In a nutsell, create full _mirror_ images of folders and files (even with _hidden_ attributes)
 * Along the process of making iso images in Windows environments, some warns will be shown:
     - maximum filename length in NTFS formatted hard drives (Windows XP and Windows Vista): 260 characters as it fullest.
 See this [Microsoft Report](https://docs.microsoft.com/en-us/dotnet/api/system.io.pathtoolongexception?redirectedfrom=MSDN&view=netframework-4.8).